BrandonComins/RC-Car/README.md

 Here is an Remote Control Car

 This Program uses:
-  Arduino
+  one Arduino,
-  2 speed controllers
+  two speed controllers,
-  four different motors
+  four motors,
-  Bluetooth Module
+  and one Bluetooth module.